DoclerLabs/openstack/openstack-installer/docs/configuration.rst

 assignment on all hosts, but if you have hosts with different network configurations, or different NICs, it is also possible to use this setting on a per-host basis in inventory.yml.

+Various other artifacts (like certificates) can be put into the files/ directory.

 2. Configuration backup/restore
 ===============================

-There are two small helper scripts supplied with this installer, scripts/savecfg.sh and scripts/restorecfg.sh, which backup and restore the inventory and the global config files into the configs/ directory.
+There are two small helper scripts supplied with this installer, scripts/savecfg.sh and scripts/restorecfg.sh, which backup and restore the inventory the global config  and the files/ artifacts into the configs/ directory.
 With these scripts, you can maintain configurations to more than one OpenStack environment.

 3. Inventory format
 ===================